 Growth Hacking using Content: The Customer Decision Stage

 (Are your customers interested in buying from you?
-Here are some ways to evaluate their behaviour.)
+Here are some ways to check their behaviour.)

-At the decision stage is when a lead can become an opportunity.
+At the decision stage, when a lead can become an opportunity.
 Your decision content will play a decisive role in whether the opportunity translates into a new customer.